centrifugal/centrifugo/misc/release/notes.md

-Centrifugo is a scalable real-time messaging server written in Go language.
+Centrifugo is a scalable real-time messaging server written in the Go language.
 Centrifugo can instantly deliver messages to application online users connected over supported real-time transports (WebSocket, HTTP-streaming, SSE/EventSource, GRPC, SockJS).
-Centrifugo has a channel concept – so it's a user-facing PUB/SUB server.
+Centrifugo has the concept of a channel – so it's a user-facing PUB/SUB server.

-Centrifugo is language-agnostic and can be used to build chat applications, live comments, multiplayer games, streaming metrics, etc., in conjunction with any backend.
-It fits well modern architectures and allows decoupling business logic from the real-time transport layer.
+Centrifugo is language-agnostic and can be used to build chat apps, live comments, multiplayer games, streaming metrics, collaborative tools, etc. in combination with any backend.
+It is well suited for modern architectures and allows decoupling the business logic from the real-time transport layer.

-Several official client SDKs for browser and mobile development wrap bidirectional protocol.
-Also, Centrifugo supports a unidirectional approach for simple zero-SDK-dependency use cases.
+Several official client SDKs for browser and mobile development wrap the bidirectional protocol.
+In addition, Centrifugo supports a unidirectional approach for simple use cases with no SDK dependency.

-Proceed to [centrifugal.dev](https://centrifugal.dev/) for a more detailed description.
+For details, go to the [Centrifugo documentation site](https://centrifugal.dev).

 New v4 release puts Centrifugo to the next level in terms of client protocol performance, WebSocket fallback simplicity, SDK ecosystem and channel security model.
 This is a major release with breaking changes according to our [Centrifugo v4 roadmap](https://github.com/centrifugal/centrifugo/issues/500).